kflim/weather-app/README.md

 This project is part of my ongoing effort to develop my frontend skills.
 It was made with React and Tailwind CSS.
 It is a follow-up to a tutorial on Youtube which I thought could use some improvements in code structure and functionality.

 Have a look at the deployment and see important weather information from any city in the world!
+Note that the background images are restricted to 50 per hour due to restrictions on API usage and any further request in that hour will not generate new background images.

 ## Challenges